 Simple breathing exercises, or even stepping outside to get a drink of water, are all recommendations we can give our students to help them have time to process emotions before reacting.

-While it will take a little extra work to help our students develop strong EQs, it is something every teacher should be thinking how to.
+While it will take a little extra work to help our students develop strong emotional intelligence, it is something every teacher should be thinking how to do.
 According to Carnegie Institute research, “85% of financial success is due to skills in ‘human engineering’ including your personality, ability to communicate, negotiate and lead.'”